 - Pre-heat oven to 375° F

-- In same pot add onion and cook for 5 minutes until translucent.
+- In the same pot add onion and cook for 5 minutes until translucent.

-- Add ground turkey to onions and cook until meat is browned.
+Add ground turkey to onions and cook until meat is browned.
 Drain off excess grease.
-Stir in 2 oz of green chilies and 2 tbsp of taco seasoning.
+Stir in 2 oz. of green chilies and 2 Tbsp. taco seasoning.
 Cook for 2-3 minutes until seasoning is combined.

-- Add frozen zesty corn and black bean blend and Herdez Roasted Pasilla Chile Mexican Cooking Sauce; simmer on medium low for 5 minutes.
+- Add frozen zesty corn and black bean veggies and Herdez Roasted Pasilla Chile Mexican Cooking Sauce; simmer on medium-low for 5 minutes.